One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 You might want buttons that fit the visual aesthetic of your shop, such as the ones Culture Kings uses on its product pages.
-To incorporate this social media marketing tip on your online store, consider using an app like Social Share Buttons and Popup, which has analytics and can help you improve positioning and layout.
+To incorporate this social media marketing tip into your online store, consider using an app like Social Share Buttons and Popup, which has analytics and can help you improve positioning and layout.

 Be active on the right #hashtags.

-Hashtags can be used on posts in your feed or on Instagram Stories, such as @havertysfurniture for National Turtle Day.
+Hashtags can be used on posts in your feed or Instagram Stories, such as @havertysfurniture for National Turtle Day.

 Take note not to apply the same hashtags across all platforms.
 The following are some standard best practices gleaned from different studies:

-Tweets with a single well-placed hashtag receive more engagements than tweets with three or more hashtags.
+Tweets with a single well-placed hashtag receive more engagement than tweets with three or more hashtags.
 On the other hand, Instagram posts attract the most exposure when multiple hashtags, even ten or more, are used in a single message.

 LinkedIn posts always do better with a maximum of five hashtags.